usf-cs272-fall2021/usf-cs272-fall2021.github.io/_projects/project-4a.md

       3. After processing links, **remove HTML tags and entities**, and then add the remaining stemmed words to the index.
 See the "Processing HTML" for details.

   - Use a work queue to **efficiently multithreaded** the web crawler such that each worker thread handles all of the processing associated with a single web page.
+(This includes *everything* from downloading the web page to adding the processed text to the inverted index.)

   - To avoid a infinite crawl, the web crawler should crawl up to a **fixed limit of unique URLs** (including the seed URL).